 He served in the White House Council of Economic Advisers as a staff economist (1998–1999).
 He was a Marshall Scholar at Oxford University and completed his J.D., Ph.D., A.M., and A.B. at Harvard University.

-At Columbia, Professor Huang started the Courts & Legal Process workshop series, which brings judges and academics together to discuss new research on courts and judging: http://www.law.columbia.edu/faculty/workshops/courts-legal-process
+At the Law School, Huang started the Colloquium on Courts and the Legal Process workshop series, which brings judges and academics together to discuss new research on courts and judging: http://web.law.columbia.edu/faculty-resources/workshops-colloquia/colloquium-courts-and-legal-process.

 He has also served as Visiting Professor of Law at Harvard.

 - Civil procedure